javeds99/COVID-19/README.md

 - Between 2020 and 2021, which year was worse for COVID-19 cases and deaths?

+**<ins>Data Limitations:<ins/>**

+The dataset does not include ages or age groups, which would have really helped the analysis.
+Some deaths/cases were also misdiagnosed and retracted from the WHO database.

 **<ins>Total Amount of Global COVID-19 Deaths:<ins/>**